katzer/cordova-plugin-local-notifications/README.md

 ## Quirks

+### Local Notification limit on iOS
+Each application on a device is limited to 64 scheduled local notifications.
+The system discards scheduled notifications in excess of this limit, keeping only the 64 notifications that will fire the soonest.
+Recurring notifications are treated as a single notification.

+### Events aren't fired on iOS
+After deploying/replacing the app on the device via Xcode no callback for previously scheduled local notifications aren't fired.

 ### No sound is played on iOS 7
 The right to play notification sounds in the notification center settings has to be granted.